Amtrak National Facts

-- 17.6 million trips were made by Amtrak passengers on the NEC in FY 2016.
-This included all Amtrak trains that traveled over some portion of the NEC spine (Washington - New York - Boston) and connecting corridors to Harrisburg, PA, Springfield, MA, Albany, NY and Richmond,
+- 17.6 million trips were made by Amtrak passengers on the NEC in FY 2015.
+This included all Amtrak trains that traveled over some portion of the NEC spine (Washington - New York - Boston) and connecting corridors to Harrisburg, PA, Springfield, MA, Albany, NY and Richmond, VA.

-- Amtrak owns and operates 363 miles of the 457-mile Northeast Corridor spine connecting Washington, DC, Philadelphia, New York and Boston.
+- Amtrak owns 363 miles of the 457-mile Northeast Corridor connecting Washington, DC, Philadelphia, New York and Boston.
 Trains regularly reach speeds of 125-150 mph (201-241 kph).
 Two sections of the NEC are owned by others:

 - The state of Massachusetts owns 38 miles between the Massachusetts/Rhode Island border and Boston that is operated and maintained by Amtrak.

 Amtrak receives funding from 18 states and other entities under 21 operating agreements for financial support of 26 short-distance routes (less than 750 miles).
 Section 209 of the Passenger Rail Investment and Improvement Act (PRIIA) required Amtrak and its state partners to jointly develop a cost-sharing methodology to equitably charge states for state-supported intercity passenger rail service.
 The PRIIA 209 methodology became effective in October 2013.